Under the Udala Trees: Characters

 Uzo: Ijeoma's father.
 Killed in an airstrike at the start of the novel, an event which has mental health consequences for Adaora and pushes her to resort to the Bible for solace, a move which affects how she treats Ijeoma for the rest of the novel.
 Uzo's critical thinking skills displayed at the start of the novel, which Ijeoma herself inherits, and are vital for her to be able to critically reinterpret the bible herself and use this to eventually shut down the bible's oppressive power.

 Amina: A young girl who is Ijeoma's first love interest in the novel.
 Like Ijeoma, Amina has also been impacted by the war and has been separated from her family and soon lives with Ijeoma and the School teacher.
 Amina and Ijeoma's romantic and sexual relationship eventually falls apart from other authoritarian characters' (such as Adaora and the School Teacher's) disapproval and shaming upon finding out about the relationship.

-The School Teacher: An elementary School teacher who takes in Ijeoma after Adaora sends her away to Nwewi.
+The School Teacher: An elementary School teacher who takes in Ijeoma after Adaora sends her away to Nnewi.
 He eventually also takes in Amina after persuasion from Ijeoma.

 Ndidi: Another teacher that Ijeoma falls in love with and starts a romantic and sexual relationship with, but as with Amina, it eventually crumbles when Adaora finds out and relentlessly oppresses her daughter into ending the relationship.

 Chibundu: A young man that Ijeoma marries in order to comply with heteronormativity.
 Although Ijeoma lacks physical attraction to him, the two get along well enough to eventually have a child together, Chidinma.
 Ijeoma's relationship with Chibundu turns sour when he discovers, through unsent letters, her previous affection for Ndidi and becomes hostile.
 Ijeoma then eventually grows tired of a marriage with a man she doesn't love and divorces him.